Skip to content

 For fields to be searchable, they have to be added as searchable fields for the segment.

-Optionally, searchable fields can allow for partial matching.
-This might be useful for longer product descriptions and titles but so much for specific values like product ids and eans.
+Optionally, searchable fields can allow partial matching.
+This may be useful for longer product descriptions and titles, but not for specific values like product IDs and EANs.

 For a field to contribute to boosting in a search result, the search relevance of the context has to be configured to boost the field.